 By doing this we will then be able to fulfil our legal requirements regarding the registration of pupils and record the reason for absence in the class register.
 All absences for which we do not receive valid reasons are shown as unauthorised absences on the pupil’s Annual Report.
 ALL unauthorised absences or frequent absences are monitored and in persistent or long-term cases the school will call upon the Education Welfare Officer to visit the child’s home.

-The attendance rate at Balgowan for the academic year was 97.3% in 2016 which was above the national average.
+The attendance rate at Balgowan for the academic year in 2019 was 97.39% which was above the national average.